enverkorkmaz/CoensioCaseStudy/README.md

 ### Manual Setup (Alternative)

-If you strictly want to use Docker for the database (Qdrant) and run the Backend and Frontend independently on your host machine, follow these steps in order.
+If you want to use Docker only for the database (Qdrant) and run the Backend and Frontend independently on your host machine, follow these steps.

 #### 1. Running Only the Database (Qdrant)